Learn why babies can be restless when they should be sleeping!

-You knew that was coming, right?
-Teething can account for so much in a baby's first year!
-We wrote a post about the five stages of teething, and it's well worth another read if you're in the thick of it now.
-A teething baby is likely to wake up a few times a night until the pain and discomfort has eased (although not all babies do.
-They're fickle like that) so you might want to bear that in mind.
+This is one of the most common causes for your baby to be restless at night.
+Teething can account for so much in a baby's first year.
+You may have seen this post about the five stages of teething and it's well worth another read if you're in the thick of it now.
+A teething baby is likely to wake up a few times a night until the pain and discomfort has eased, so you might want to bear that in mind.
 There is little you can do about teething, other than to take steps to make your baby as comfortable as possible.
-Knowing that it is the reason your baby is waking, and that it will pass, might be of some small consolation.
+Knowing that it is the reason why your baby is waking, and that it will pass, might be of some small consolation.